johannes-titz/corEvol/README.md

 Note: The original simulations from Schönbrodt & Perugini (2013) unfortunately did not use a seed; hence the originally reported results are not fully reproducible and the script here will produce slightly different results.

-See the official correction here: XXX (to be updated)

 ## Results (with corridor in *r* metric)